-\item We measure a fraction of diffuse emission contribution to the emission of 21~$\mu$m which is relatively constant throughout our sample, in the range of $48-74$\%, with a median value of $62\pm4$\%.
-This fraction of diffuse emission correlates best with the global gas mass fraction, the molecular gas mass fraction and the kpc-scale stellar surface density, and to a lesser extent with the properties of GMCs (mass and velocity dispersion).
+\item We measured a fraction of diffuse emission contribution to the emission of 21~$\mu$m, which is relatively constant throughout our sample, in the range of $48-74$\%, with a median value of $62\pm4$\%.
+This fraction of diffuse emission correlates best with the global gas mass fraction, the molecular gas mass fraction, and the kiloparsec-scale stellar surface density, and to a lesser extent it correlates with the properties of GMCs (mass and velocity dispersion).

-\item We discuss potential trend of the separation scale ($\lambda_{\rm fb, 21~\mu m}$), feedback timescale ($t_{\rm fb, 21~\mu m}$) and embedded phase of star formation ($t_{\rm obscured}$) with various parameters.
-We find that $t_{\rm fb, 21~\mu m}$ may be sensitive to changes in the GMCs properties, in particular variations of the mass and velocity dispersion of the population of clouds that dominates the emission.
-On the other hand, $t_{\rm obscured}$ appears to be sensitive to the morphological type of galaxies, with barred spiral galaxies showing a longer obscured phase of star-formation($\sim$4\,Myr) while low-mass flocculent spiral and irregular galaxies show a reduced duration of the embedded phase of star formation.
+\item We discussed the potential trend of the feedback timescale ($t_{\rm fb, 21~\mu m}$) and the embedded phase of star formation ($t_{\rm obscured}$) with various parameters.
+We find that $t_{\rm fb, 21~\mu m}$ may be sensitive to changes in the GMCs properties, in particular variations of the mass and velocity dispersion of the population of clouds that dominate the emission.
+On the other hand, $t_{\rm obscured}$ appears to be sensitive to the morphological type of galaxies, with barred spiral galaxies showing a longer obscured phase of star formation($\sim$4\,Myr), while low-mass flocculent spiral and irregular galaxies show a reduced duration of the embedded phase of star formation.

-\item Finally, we examined potential trends of the timescales associated with 21~$\mu$m with metallicity and find that the $t_{\rm 21~\mu m}$, $t_{\rm fb, 21~\mu m}$, and $t_{\rm obscured}$, tend to increase with metallicity, which could be due to the effect of a higher dust-to-gas mass ratio.
-If this trend is confirmed, it would favor the dispersal of dust and CO clouds through feedback mechanism such as ionization, rather than feedback from stellar winds, which is instead expected to increase with metallicity.
+\item Finally, we examined potential trends of the timescales associated with 21~$\mu$m with metallicity and find that $t_{\rm 21~\mu m}$, $t_{\rm fb, 21~\mu m}$, and $t_{\rm obscured}$ tend to increase with metallicity, which could be due to the effect of a higher dust-to-gas mass ratio.
+If this trend is confirmed, it would favor the dispersal of dust and CO clouds through ionization feedback mechanisms rather than feedback from stellar winds, which is instead expected to increase with metallicity.
 Extending the parameter space probed in this study to the low-metallicity regime is necessary to confirm the presence of such trends. \end{itemize}